DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 |   5   |      6      |   3   |
 |   8   |      8      |   4   |

+### Interacting with the Environment

+#### Light and Vision

+Certain types of Checks require light and vision to see the environment or a target effectively.
+The amount of light available impacts Checks for most characters.
+There are some Powers that affect a character's abilities depending on the amount of light available.

+**Partial Darkness:** When making a Detection or Investigation Check in partial darkness, draw with the Lower Hand.

+*Examples of Partial Darkness:*
+- A dark alley in a city with some light spilling over from a nearby street.
+- An underground room with some candles burning lightly.

+**Full Darkness:** When making a Check in full darkness, draw with the Lower Hand.

+*Examples of Full Darkness:*
+- A moonless night in the countryside without any light source.
+- Descending into a cave without a light source.

+#### Cover

+#### Falling

+#### Challenging Terrain

 ## Character Creation

 Deck of Adventures offers both [premade characters](./PremadeCharacters/README.md) and a